Wynn Everett: Good Morning America

+Acting

 Everett has made appearances on television in House of Lies, Supernatural, Grey's Anatomy, The Event, The Mentalist, Outlaw and the TNT pilot Bird Dog.
 She has had roles in Root (2004), End of the Spear (2006), as well as playing one of Charlie Wilson's office staff in Charlie Wilson's War (2007).
 She worked as a green room coordinator on Good Morning America.
 Everett's poetry has been published in The Curator, Darling Magazine, River Poets Anthology and Wilderness House Literary Review.
 She appeared as Tamara Hart in the HBO drama series The Newsroom, from 2012 to 2013.

 In 2013, Everett was cast as female lead opposite Steve Zahn and Christian Slater in the ABC drama series Mind Games.
 The series was canceled after five episodes.
 She later was cast as lead in the TNT drama pilot Lumen.

-In 2015, Everett was cast in season 2 of the ABC drama Agent Carter as Whitney Frost.
+In 2015, Everett was cast in season 2 of the ABC drama Agent Carter as Whitney Frost, a character based on the actress and inventor Hedy Lamarr.
 She later reprised the role in Avengers Assemble, where the character was originally a Hydra scientist.

-She is featured in The Richards Group's Southeastern Conference “It Just Means More” advertising campaign which debuted on September 1, 2016.
+She is featured in The Richards Group's Southeastern Conference "It Just Means More"advertising campaign which debuted on September 1, 2016.

 In 2020, Everett played Ellen Johnson, the beloved guidance counselor of Willingham Academy in the sole season of the Netflix series Teenage Bounty Hunters.
 In 2021, Everett was cast in season 3 of Doom Patrol as Shelley Byron.
 In 2023, Everett was cast as mentally unstable Kathy, sister to Ronnie Sullivan, in Season 3 of Netflix hit series, Sweet Magnolias.

+Personal life

+Everett is married to Michael Albanese, a writer and entrepreneur originally from Marietta, Georgia, whom she met in New York City.
+They have two daughters and a cat.
+Since 2019, the family has lived in South Atlanta.
+Prior to having kids, the couple collected first-edition books by authors like Flannery O'Connor and William Faulkner.